Summary

 Resume: YES – Ensure your resume includes your educational accomplishments, employment history including start and end dates (month and year) of your employment, and any relevant information that relates to the job to which you are applying.

-Questionnaire: YES – You will need to complete a standard questionnaire (current employment status, eligibility to apply, etc.).
+Questionnaire: YES – You will need to complete a basic questionnaire to demonstrate how you meet the job requirements.

 Find more information on the recruitment process, including helpful tips and videos about the application process, visit the Your Job Application page of MyHR.
 Gain insights into the hiring journey by joining a Career Conversation.
 Applications will be accepted until 11:00 pm Pacific Time on the closing date of the competition.
 If you are experiencing technical difficulty applying, visit the Technical Assistance page of MyHR.